Summer Research Fellowship

 • $1,000/month housing allowance

-• All meals provided at office (lunch, dinner, snacks)
+• All meals provided at the office (lunch, dinner, snacks)

 • Fellowship-related travel costs covered